 In 2013 he started working on a long-term research project about underground life in Bucharest: since then he has been living in a surreal environment, observing, experiencing and documenting the effects of social exclusion.

-His interests mainly focus on cultural flows and their consequences on contemporary lifestyles.
-He uses photography as a medium to connect with people and give the public a chance to engage meaningfully.
+His interests mainly focus on cultural flows and their consequences on contemporary human existence.
+Photography is a medium to connect people and give the audience a chance to engage meaningfully.

 2016 – Lumix Hannover Festival Public Choice, Winner